Rviewer-Challenges/JbRT05z8iLBNDus9Lk8p/memory-game-app/Comments.md

 - **Implementation**: The styling is applied using CSS classes in the components.
 - **Improvements**:
   - Consider using a CSS preprocessor (e.g., Sass) for better code organization.
-  - Optimize styles for improved performance.
+  - Optimize styles for improved performance and separate them for different components.

 ## Data
 - **Description**: The game uses a JSON file to store card data.